 If you’re brand-new to the racing experience at TMS, consider purchasing a Sights and Sounds Two Pack—where fans get two tickets, two headphones and a race scanner—all for $99.
 The scanner is a cool accompaniment to on-track action as it allows fans to listen to the radios of the drivers, spotters and pit crews—gaining valuable insight about the strategy and decision-making that goes on behind the scenes each weekend.

 If you’re looking to upgrade to VIP status this weekend, one popular race package at TMS is Raceday University, an all-inclusive deal of grandstand seating, an exclusive hospitality area with food and drink, souvenirs and a pass to see pre-race driver introductions from the infield.

-But the coolest part of Raceday U are the big names who show up to host question-and-answer sessions.
-This weekend’s lineup has serious star power including current NASCAR drivers Austin Dillon and Danica Patrick and former NASCAR great Bobby Allison.
-Fans of the hit HGTV show, Fixer Upper (filmed in Waco) might want to check out the appearance by Chip Gaines.
+The coolest part of Raceday U are the big names who show up to host question-and-answer sessions.
+This weekend’s lineup has serious star power including current NASCAR drivers Kyle Larson, Kevin Harvick and Ryan Blaney.
+Fans of the hit Discovery Channel show, Fast N’ Loud might want to check out the Raceday U appearance by Richard Rawlings.

 Of course, any race weekend promises plenty of tailgating and people watching.
-There’s never a shortage of tailgating in and around the track, including the exclusive Texas Lottery Pit Stop Park.
-And not only are race fans some of the most passionate in sports, but they’re also some of the friendliest.
+There’s never a shortage of tailgating in and around the track, including the exclusive Pacesetter Pit Stop Park.
+Not only are race fans some of the most passionate in sports, but they’re also some of the friendliest!

-Naturally, there are plenty of great dining options inside TMS itself, including a location of Fuzzy’s Tacos on the infield.
+Naturally, there are plenty of great dining options inside TMS itself, including a location of Torchy’s Tacos on the infield.

-With this being the final NASCAR weekend until April, what better time to get your final racing fix for 2017?
+With this being one of the final NASCAR weekends until February, what better time to get your racing fix for 2018?

 Featured Image, Courtesy: Facebook.com/TexasMotorSpeedway